zhouska/monitor_velocloud_interface_ipv6_prefix/README.md

 ```

 Should you need to debug the python script in HomeAssistant, follow a guide such as this https://community.home-assistant.io/t/execute-in-home-assistant-container-context/415031/4 or https://community.home-assistant.io/t/sshing-from-a-command-line-sensor-or-shell-command/258731.
 The idea here is to launch it in homeassistant container scope...

+Don't forget to set the orchestrator WAN interface in question to ``DHCP Stateless`` mode, assuming it is DHCPv6 PD changes you want to track, otherwise the ``IPv6Address`` field might not get populated.